Homoaromaticity

 The concept of homoaromaticity was pioneered by Saul Winstein in 1959, prompted by his studies of the “tris-homocyclopropenyl” cation.
 Since the publication of Winstein's paper, much research has been devoted to understanding and classifying these molecules, which represent an additional class of aromatic molecules included under the continuously broadening definition of aromaticity.

-To date, homoaromatic compounds are known to exist as cationic and anionic species, and some studies support the existence of neutral homoaromatic molecules, though these are less common.
+To date, homoaromatic compounds are known to exist as cation and anionic species, and some studies support the existence of neutral homoaromatic molecules, though these are less common.
 The 'homotropylium' cation (C_{8}H_{9}^{+}) is perhaps the best studied example of a homoaromatic compound.

 Overview

 Naming

 The term "homoaromaticity" derives from the structural similarity between homoaromatic compounds and the analogous homo-conjugated alkenes previously observed in the literature.
 The IUPAC Gold Book requires that Bis-, Tris-, etc. prefixes be used to describe homoaromatic compounds in which two, three, etc. sp^{3} centers separately interrupt conjugation of the aromatic system.